noslouch/workflow-debug/README.md

 lerna add [--dev] <dependency>
 ```

-After installing, `lerna` will run `bootstrap`, which handles any linking that may be required, and will ensure only a single copy of a shared dependency (given the version numbers match) is installed.
+After installing, `lerna` will run `bootstrap`, [which just runs `yarn install` from the root](https://github.com/lerna/lerna/issues/1021#issuecomment-333598007).
+This will handle any linking that may be required, and will ensure only a single copy of a shared dependency (given the version numbers match) is installed.

-Lerna will install dependencies to the root of the repository by default, which allows the module to be used by all packages, thanks to node's resolution algorithm.
+Yarn will install dependencies to the root of the repository by default, which allows the module to be used by all packages, thanks to node's resolution algorithm.
 If there's a conflict in dependency name and version number (like the react example above), lerna will install one copy at the root, and the conflicting copy in the package's local `node_modules`.

 #### Install Dependencies at the Root